 Sleeping barefoot and sticking one or both feet out from under the covers will help keep you cooler.
 We lose a lot of body heat through our head, hands, and feet, so allowing your feet to breathe has a cooling effect.

 Thin sheets are best for keeping cool.
-Avoid flannel or synthetic materials that trap heat.
+In fact, we review our favorite cooling sheets so you don't have to wake up feeling hot and sweaty.
+It's also advisable to avoid flannel or synthetic materials that trap heat.
 You can also try putting your top sheet in the freezer and taking it out right before bed to experience ice cold bliss.

 Ditch the incandescent light